Codeception/Codeception/docs/05-UnitTests.md

 ## Classical Unit Testing

-Unit tests in Codeception are written in absolutely the same way as it is done in PHPUnit:
+Unit tests in Codeception are written in absolutely the same way as in PHPUnit:

 ```php
 <?php